-Future historians may trace the beginning of this decline to the refusal of Honduras’s Congress, Supreme Court, Administrative Law Tribunal, independent Human Rights Ombudsman, Supreme Electoral Tribunal, two main political parties, and Catholic bishops to allow ex-President Manuel Zelaya to subvert Honduras’s constitutional order “from within” Chávista-style in 2009.
+Future historians may trace the beginning of this decline to the refusal of Honduras’ Congress, Supreme Court, Administrative Law Tribunal, independent Human Rights Ombudsman, Supreme Electoral Tribunal, two main political parties, and Catholic bishops to allow ex-President Manuel Zelaya to subvert Honduras’s constitutional order “from within,” Chávista-style, in 2009.

-Things aren’t much better with Latin America’s other populist-left poster-child – Bolivia.
-Evo Morales was easily reelected as president in December 2009.
+Things aren’t much better with Latin America’s other populist-Left poster-child, Bolivia.
+Evo Morales was easily re-elected as president in December 2009.
 But Bolivia’s economic situation is steadily deteriorating.
-As the Economist reports, gas production is sliding in this oil-industry dependent country because foreign investors have been scared off by Morales’s leftist economic policies.
+As the Economist reports, gas production is sliding in this oil-industry dependent country, because foreign investors have been scared off by Morales’s leftist economic policies.
 Moreover, the gas industry’s nationalization in 2006 has introduced all the usual inefficiencies associated with state-owned enterprises.
-Morales’s government is consequently forecasting significant deficits for 2010.
+Morales’ government is consequently forecasting significant deficits for 2010.

-One explanation is that Australia has maintained respect for rule of law, property rights and constitutionally-limited government, and began its radical abandonment of protectionism almost 30 years ago.
-By contrast, Argentina has experienced military dictatorships, regular violations of property rights, struggles with adherence to rule of law, and has great difficulty opening its markets.
+One explanation is that Australia has maintained respect for rule of law, property rights, and constitutionally limited government, and began its radical abandonment of protectionism almost 30 years ago.
+By contrast, Argentina has experienced military dictatorships, regular violations of property rights, struggles with adherence to the rule of law, and has great difficulty opening its markets.

 But there is something even more important for successful transitions away from poverty and arbitrary rule than the right institutional settings.